-Research has shown that today’s nursing workforce comprises staff from three different generations.
-With each generation comes a multitude of differences in relation to attitudes, ideologies, beliefs, financial responsibilities and work habits.
-In order to effectively work together as a team, nurse leaders will need to be able to understand the generations and individuals that they are working with.
+Today’s nursing workforce comprises staff from four different generations.
+With each generation comes differences in attitudes, ideologies, beliefs, financial responsibilities, and work habits.
+In order to effectively work together as a team, nurse leaders need to understand the generations and individuals that they are working with.

 Add This Infographic to Your Site

 <p style="clear:both;margin-bottom:20px;"><a href="https://onlinedegrees.bradley.edu/blog/nurse-leadership-through-multi-generational-differences/" rel="noreferrer" target="_blank"><img src="https://s3.amazonaws.com/utep-uploads/wp-content/uploads/bradley/2023/03/23082002/Generational-Differences-in-Nursing-Leadership-01.png" alt="The nursing workforce is comprised of individuals from multiple generations.
 Explore generational differences in nursing and how leaders navigate them." style="max-width:100%;" /></a></p><p style="clear:both;margin-bottom:20px;"><a href="https://onlinedegrees.bradley.edu" rel="noreferrer" target="_blank">Bradley University </a></p>

 Today’s nursing workforce (approximately 4 million as of 2021) is made up of four generations.
 Twenty-two percent of registered nurses (RN) are baby boomers born between 1946 and 1964 (ages 57 to 75 in 2021).
 Thirty-seven percent are Gen Xers born 1965 to 1980 (ages 41 to 56 in 2021).
 Thirty-nine percent are millennials born 1981 to 1996 (ages 25 to 40 in 2021).
 Only 1% are Gen Zers born 1997 to 2012 (ages 9 to 24 in 2021).